Randomized Kaczmarz converges along small singular vectors: Results

 \subsection{Speed of Convergence}

 The phenomenon described in Theorem 1 obviously has an effect on the speed of the algorithm: whenever $x_k - x$ is not close to singular vectors of $A$ that correspond to small singular vector, the Randomized Kaczmarz method actually converges faster.
-Theorem 2 is already implicit in Strohmer \& Vershynin \cite{strohmer} where a formulation of it appears as an intermediate step. \begin{theorem} We have
+Theorem 2 is already implicit in Strohmer \& Vershynin \cite{strohmer} where a formulation of it appears as an intermediate step. \begin{theorem}[see also Strohmer \& Vershynin \cite{strohmer}] We have

 \end{theorem} Observe that for any vector $\|v\|=1$, we have

 where $\sigma_n$ is the smallest singular value.
 But clearly this last inequality is only sharp or close to sharp if $v$ is close to linear combination of singular vectors corresponding to small singular values: otherwise, the quantity is indeed larger.